The Insider’s Guide to the Mummers Parade, Plus Tips

 Also, be prepared to wait and experience long gaps in the parade.
 Some of these gaps are for TV coverage/filming as well as breaks needing for the judging.
 But some are caused by a bit of disorganization and the rather extreme levels of intoxication of some groups.
 Bring your patience.
 You can also grab an early lunch in Midtown Village and saunter over to Broad to see the the latter part of the parade.
 The String Bands usually start their strut after noon.

-Most people will travel by car to the parade.
-The best places to park are in the garages near the Pennsylvania Convention Center or in the Old City area.
+If you’re traveling by car, the best places to park are in the garages near the Pennsylvania Convention Center or in the Old City area.
 The route is easily accessible by public transit.
 The SEPTA Broad Street and Market-Frankford lines will get you to the parade and the PATCO station at Broad Street is also open.
-However, please note there will be massive disruptions to the SEPTA bus routes all day on January 1st.
+However, please note there will be massive disruptions to the SEPTA bus routes all day on January 1.

-Basically, don’t plan to travel anywhere in Midtown on January 1st by either car or bus.
+Basically, don’t plan to travel anywhere in midtown on January 1 by either car or bus.

 If you don’t want to fight the crowds or if there is bad weather, never fear.
 You can watch the parade from the comfort of your own home.
-The parade is scheduled to be broadcast on 6ABC’s sister station, The Localish Network on January 1, 2025 at 8:00pm.
-It is also available on-demand on 6ABC.com and the streaming apps Amazon Fire TV, Apple TV, Google TV and Roku.
+The parade is scheduled to be broadcast on WDPN (MeTV2) and WFMZ (Channel 69), or you can stream it on the WFMZ+ app.
+It is also available on the streaming apps Firestick, Apple TV, and Roku.

 There’s been a lot of controversy and media coverage over the years about the parade and whether it should be cancelled forever as a relic of the past.
 So much so that we skipped on the parade for nearly 20 years based on these controversies.
 That said, the Mummers Parade is a cultural institution in the city and we’re glad we finally went.